 - Willing to comply with the TGW Apprenticeship agreement

-- Commit to post secondary education in pursut of a minimum of an AS in a related discipline.
+- Commit to post secondary education in pursuit of a minimum of an AS in a related discipline.

 - Greater than 1000 evaluated hours of previous applicable work experience.